migoox/csharp-site/content/labs/lab01/index.en.md

 ![Commit hash](/labs/lab01/img/commit-hash.png)

 Previously we used [`git checkout`](https://git-scm.com/docs/git-checkout) to switch branches  (today, `git switch` is recommended for branch switching).
 But `git checkout` can do more: you can also check out a specific commit by providing its hash.
 In general, this command changes what the `HEAD` pointer refers to.
-The *working tree*—the current version of your files—always reflects the commit that `HEAD` points to. `HEAD` can be in one of two states:
+The *working tree* --- the current version of your files --- always reflects the commit that `HEAD` points to. `HEAD` can be in one of two states:
-1. **Normal state** – `HEAD` points to a branch.
+1. **Normal state** -- `HEAD` points to a branch.
 The working tree always reflects the tip of that branch.
 You enter this state when you run `git checkout <branch-name>`.
-2. **Detached state** – `HEAD` points directly to a commit (which may or may not be the tip of a branch).
+2. **Detached state** -- `HEAD` points directly to a commit (which may or may not be the tip of a branch).
 You enter this state when you run `git checkout <commit>`.

 You can check your current state by invoking `git status`.
 If you have any uncommited work in your current working tree, a common approach before checking out, is to stash it or create a WIP (Work In Progress) commit before the checkout.